1. Learn

 Choices, choices..

 Second is scan distance.
-We know we've just said that, with mobile phones, it's not all it's made out to be but it _is_ better.
+We know we've just said that, with mobile phones, it's not all it's made out to be but it is usually slightly better.
 And significantly, the tags can be smaller.
 We'd argue that for most mobile phone use cases with an NTAG213 chip and a standard etched antenna (not a copper coil), you wouldn't want to go much smaller than 15mm x 15mm.
 You can, but the user experience fades rapidly.
-Not so with the ICODE SLIX and we've seen perfectly usable tags down to 10mm x 10mm.
+With the ICODE SLIX chips - and specifically the new ICODE SLIX2 - we have seen perfectly usable tags down to 10mm x 10mm.

 Support for the ICODE SLIX / ISO/IEC 15693